Walabot-Projects/WalabotMQTT/WalabotMQTT- Android app/README.md

 # WalabotMQTT-Android app
+Java MQTT client and abstract activity which enables easy start for creating a walabot Android app.
 ### Before Starting
 * For beginners (like me), you may star from: [Create an Android project](https://developer.android.com/training/basics/firstapp/creating-project)
 * Create MQTT broker and walabot publisher  : See the twin directory _WalabotMQTT- python publisher_